createcandle/Candle-manager/README.md

 # Future plans, ideas and thoughts
 - The Mozilla Gateway is looking for a way for third party creations like this to be integrated.
 See: https://github.com/mozilla-iot/gateway/issues/1505
+- Could be integrated further with MySController-rs.
+It already grabs data on wirelessly connected devices from it.

 # Other things